prsdm/smart-rag/README.md

 # SmartRAG
-SmartRAG is a simple and powerful tool that lets you interact with both website URLs and document files in one place.
-It’s built using the Next.js FastAPI Starter [template](https://vercel.com/templates/next.js/nextjs-fastapi-starter), a boilerplate that combines Next.js with FastAPI for a seamless hybrid architecture.
+**SmartRAG** is a simple and powerful tool that lets you interact with both website URLs and document files in one place.
+It’s built using the [Next.js FastAPI Starter](https://vercel.com/templates/next.js/nextjs-fastapi-starter), a boilerplate that combines **Next.js** with **FastAPI** for a seamless hybrid architecture.

-The best feature of SmartRAG is that you can interact with both website URLs and documents simultaneously, as demonstrated in the following demo:
+The best feature of **SmartRAG** is that you can interact with both **website URL** and **Document** simultaneously, as demonstrated in the following demo:

 https://github.com/user-attachments/assets/e63c3fea-121f-44a1-b923-ab229c9a5236
+s
 ## How It Works
 * The FastAPI server is integrated into the Next.js app under /api/.
 * Requests to /api/py/:path* are mapped to the FastAPI server hosted in the /api folder using next.config.js.